SOLD (United Arab Emirates), Request to be notified when similar board available Board location: New York *Worldwide

 The late Jay Adams personal “Dog Town” 7’10 round pin gun shaped by Marcello Vercelli, local Dogtown shaper.
-It is believed that Jay Adams did the artwork on this board himself.
+We have received confirmation that Jay Adams did the artwork on this board himself.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page